onthebusiness/harelang.org/content/tutorials/introduction.md

       another kind of assertion: the static assertion.
 Unlike the other two, which are computed at runtime, a static assertion is verified at compile-time, and will cause your program to fail to compile if not upheld.
-This example is somehwat trite, but there are more legitimate uses.
+This example is somewhat trite, but there are more legitimate uses.
 For instance:

       ```hare